We work hard to get you the maximum amount of money for your insurance claim.

 It can be hard to understand the technical jargon in your insurance policy and the complicated process of complying with all of the policy’s terms.
 And, most people don’t realize that insurance company adjusters are professionals trained to pursue the objectives—one of which is to pay out as little as possible—of the insurance company they work for.
 An accredited Public Adjuster on the other hand has the sole responsibility of working for you, the insured.
 Our goal is to get you the largest settlement possible so you can repair or rebuild and get on with your life.

-Professional Loss Adjusters is a leading agency in the adjustment of insured claims due to fire, wind, water, ice, vandalism, and other perils.
+Professional Loss Adjusters is a leading firm in the adjustment of insured claims due to fire, wind, water, ice, vandalism, and other perils.
 We work with commercial businesses, financial institutions, professional firms, condominium complex managers, rental property owners, homeowners, and others.
 If you experience a loss, it’s very much to your benefit to consult a Public Adjuster, specifically one accredited by the National Association of Public Insurance Adjusters (NAPIA).

 We know the players and the playbook.
 We’ve worked with them many times before.
 Why not leverage our experience to your advantage?Patrice Green, Professional Loss Adjusters